jason1212/DigiByteAndroid/README.md

 This project is stored in two folders.

-digibytej - This is the base Java Library for Digibyte. digibyte-wallet - This is the Android App
+digibytej - This is the base Java Library for Digibyte.

-This app was forked originally from the Bitcoin Wallet App.
+digibyte-wallet - This is the Android App

 ## OSX Build Instructions